HypixelDev/PublicAPI/Documentation/games/SkyClash.md

 Below you can find the current spec for SkyClash stats.
-This might change before public release but is very unlikely.

-_Note: Stats are not served with the PublicAPI yet, this will happen once the game goes out of closed beta._

 Example Stats: https://gist.github.com/Plancke/5b5cbb93cf2241490391877a5538dd60